Cardinals vs. Marlins Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Luis Arraez, Paul Goldschmidt and others in the Miami Marlins-St. Louis Cardinals matchup at LoanDepot park on Wednesday at 6:40 PM ET.
+Luis Arraez and Paul Goldschmidt are among the players with prop bets available when the Miami Marlins and the St. Louis Cardinals play at LoanDepot park on Thursday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!